Avidarling19/switch_monitoring_and_diagnosis_tool/README.md

-Apologies for the confusion!
-Here's the revised version of the README file, keeping the API endpoints section and just modifying how the application is run, as per your request:
+Thank you for the clarification!
+It sounds like your project uses a separate frontend that you run with `npm start`.
+Here's the corrected README where I specify that the frontend should be run separately from the backend:

 ---

 # Switch Configuration and Monitoring System

 This project is a Flask-based web application that allows users to connect to a network switch via a serial port, send configuration commands, retrieve the running configuration, and display device health parameters on a frontend.
-The configuration is stored in a SQLite database.
+The configuration is stored in a SQLite database, and the frontend is served separately using `npm`.

 ## Project Structure